-Agility enables you to generate and share attractive reports displaying data charts for each of your saved coverage folders, tags or topics.
+Agility enables you to generate and share attractive reports displaying data charts for each of your saved coverage folders, tags, tag groups, or topics.
 You can select from many different metrics and comparison options, each individually downloadable, select from a wide range of data and include multiple topics and folders to compare the coverage each has generated.
 You can also export the raw data itself, without the charts.

 From the left-hand drop-down menu, select Reports and then New Report.
 Your existing reports will be listed on the left-hand menu.

 Agility then generates a report containing default charts, displayed as below:

 You can add many further metrics including Coverage Summary, AVE Over Time, Top 10 Outlets by Volume and Top 10 Authors by Volume, Audience Reach or AVE, Top Hashtags - and also comparison charts (e.g. Coverage, Sentiment, AVE, Audience Reach, Share of Voice and Media Type), which allow you to see how multiple topics have performed against each other.

 The data source filters allow you to fine tune your reports even further by selecting or deselecting any set of data that you wish.
 In these examples, I have created two coverage trends and used the media type filter to show print coverage on one and online coverage on the other.
 This allows me to compare how much coverage each media type returned, and when.

 The Geography Breakdown chart allows you to focus on one of a selection of individual countries if your coverage comes from one specific part of the world, and it will break down into regions for you.

 In this example I am displaying the coverage by media type and have used the filter option to show only UK content.